ashu7905/project-demo/README.md

 # project-demo
-This is demo of Project
+This is demo of Project.